collective/Products.ContentWellPortlets/README.txt

 * This product enables you to put portlets in places other than right and left columns, specifically:

+  * Underneath global nav but above portal-columns so it spans the width of the page
   * above the main heading (h1) of the page
   * at the base of the page, above the footer
+  * in the footer well

   In each area, you can add up to three columns of portlets.